-The use of the Password Rules Settings tab is described in "Setting Password Rules" on page 134.
+The use of the Password Rules Settings tab is described in "Setting Password Rules" on page 213.

-Deleting a User from a Project
+Deleting a User from an Instance

-Users cannot be deleted once assigned to a project through any group.
-Users must be unassigned from projects before being deleted from the database.
-Only project administrators can remove users from projects.
-The administrative user that is generated for a project cannot be deleted under any circumstances.
+Users cannot be deleted once assigned to an instance through any group.
+Users must be unassigned from instances before being deleted from the database.
+Only instance administrators can remove users from instances.
+The administrative user that is generated for an instance cannot be deleted under any circumstances.
 Dimensions RM maintains this ID internally.